-Use Comments to communicate with other classroom teachers.
+- Use Comments to communicate with other classroom teachers.
 If your school uses the Internal Comments feature, this is a great way to let other classroom teachers know what a student is working on specifically with you (or to update classroom teachers on parent contact or behavioral issues).
-Pay special attention to the "CC Classroom Teachers" feature to blast a notice to every teacher, interventionist, or coach that works with the student.
-Not only does this improve communication, it also keeps a "running record" of work that you're doing with students that you can easily reference later.
-To learn more, here's more than you ever wanted to know about Comments in JumpRope.
+Pay special attention to the “CC Classroom Teachers” feature to blast a notice to every teacher, interventionist, or coach that works with the student.
+Not only does this improve communication, it also keeps a “running record” of work that you’re doing with students that you can easily reference later.

-"Follow" your students so that you're looped in to any anecdotal comments from other teachers and to view missing work from all classes.
-This feature makes it easy to make sure that you're looped on any comments written about the students that you follow in any of their classes.
+- “Follow” your students so that you’re looped in to any anecdotal comments from other teachers and to view missing work from all classes.
+This feature makes it easy to make sure that you’re looped on any comments written about the students that you follow in any of their classes.
 In addition, reports are available in the Other Reports tab that make it dead simple to view missing work and mastery data for those that you follow.
-Take a look here and here for more information.

-Encourage families to use the Student & Parent Portal to easily check on the progress on a regular basis.
+- Encourage families to use the Student & Parent Portal to easily check on the progress on a regular basis.
 If your school has enabled the Student & Parent Portal, this is a great way to make sure that students and parents are up to speed with the latest feedback from you and other teachers.
 If your school has enabled the feature to show course comments on the portal, you can enter a course comment for a student and it will be visible on the portal.
-Read How do I enter comments for a student in my class for progress reports?
-(Yes it says progress reports, but it is the same process.)

 Remember, we are here to support you in any way that we can.
 And, please share with us any ideas you have about how to leverage JumpRope as a tool to support teaching and learning remotely.